 - For the flat CDs under the tea lights and jewelry dish, lay the painted CDs, painted side up, on the cookie sheet.

 In this photo you can't see the bottle, jar or can so, you'll have to look at the next photo to see how the CDs are centered on the bottle, soda can and jar to shape these CDs for tea light holders or a jewelry dish.

-Bake in 375 Degree Oven
+3. Bake Them in the Oven

-Remove from oven, carefully lift the fused CDs off the bottle, jar or can.
+- Remove from oven, carefully lift the fused CDs off the bottle, jar or can.
 Use a potholder to place the pieces on a paper towel to cool.
 Use a pancake turner to gently lift the edges of the flat pieces and cool on a paper towel.

 Purple Tea Light

 You can see how the two CDs that form the bowl of the candle holder fused together.
-The outside of the bowl is the painted side and the inside is the original silver.
+The outside of the bowl is the painted side, and the inside is the original silver.

-Green Tea Light Holder
+Green Tea Light

-A beautiful jewelry holder for your dresser.
+A beautiful jewelry holder for your dresser!

-Hanna's Idea: A Cookie Plate
+Hanna's Idea: a Cookie Plate